-Hello!
-I am a historian and writer who researches African Americans who participated in the Civil War.
-The men served as soldiers in the United States Colored Troops (USCT), the segregated federal regiments created during the conflict, and as sailors in the U.S. Navy.
+I am a historian, writer, and speaker who researches Black Civil War soldiers, sailors, and veterans.
+The African American men served as soldiers in the United States Colored Troops (USCT) and as sailors in the U.S. Navy.

-My first project focuses on the 27th USC Infantry, the second of two regiments raised in Ohio.
-Although I completed a book, For Their Own Cause: The 27th United States Colored Troops in 2016, I am still researching the soldiers and officers of the regiment.
+My first book project focuses on the 27th US Colored Infantry, the second of two regiments of Black men raised in Ohio.
+I published For Their Own Cause: The 27th United States Colored Troops in 2016, but I continue to research the soldiers and officers of the regiment.
 I host a Facebook group where descendants and anyone interested in learning more can share.

-One of the most rewarding aspects of my research is the opportunity to communicate and share information with the descendants of the Black men who served in the USCT and U.S. Navy.
-I also enjoy meeting the people who attend my talks.
-I always learn something new about the local history from the audience members who support the community programs.
+One of the most rewarding aspects of being a historian is the opportunity to communicate and share information with the descendants of the Black men who served in the Civil War.
+I also enjoy meeting the people who attend my talks and support local community programs.